The PROMISE trial

-Five years after it began, the results of the PROMISE (progesterone in recurrent miscarriage) trial have now been published.
+Five years after it began, the results of the PROMISE (progesterone in recurrent miscarriage) trial were published in November 2015.
 (1)

-They are clear, they are very important – and they are bound to be disappointing to many women and couples and to those who care for them.
-We had all hoped that the trial would show that progesterone is an effective treatment for those considering pregnancy after previous losses, but sadly we now know it is not.
+The results were very disappointing to many women and couples and to those who care for them.
+We had all hoped that the trial would show that progesterone is an effective treatment for those considering pregnancy after previous unexplained losses, but sadly it did not.